jrendon102/mach1_docker/README.md

    - `docker_compose`: This directory contains Docker Compose files.
    - `volumes`: It is reserved for storing associated volumes and configurations.

-This structured approach ensures that your Docker setup remains well-organized, making it easier to manage configuration files and directories.

-4. Deploy the Docker containers using the generated `docker-compose.yml` file with the command `docker-compose up -d`.
-The Docker containers will be configured as specified in the `docker-compose.yml` file.
+4. Deploy the Docker container using the generated `docker-compose.yml` file with the command `docker-compose up -d`.
+The Docker container will be configured as specified in the `docker-compose.yml` file.

 ## License
 This repository is released under the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file.